zominy/zominy/README.md

 - 🔐 Cybersecurity Fundamentals
 - 🐍 Python Scripting
 - 💻 Bash Scripting
-- 🕵️ OSINT (Open Source Intelligence)
 - 📂 CTFs and Challenges (TryHackMe, Hack The Box)
 - 🧠 Notes, Guides, and Learning Resources

 ## 📘 Projects
 - `Bash Scripting Course for Cybersecurity`: Public walkthroughs, notes, documentation, and error fix tutorials.
-(DEVELOPMENT)
+(IN DEVELOPMENT)
+- `Python IOC Scanner (Collaborative)`: A Python-based tool to scan files and directories for known Indicators of Compromise (IOCs) like malicious hashes.
+Built for security analysts and threat hunters, this utility loads IOCs from CSVs and checks files for matches using SHA256.

 ## 📫 Connect with me
 - LinkedIn: [Click Here](https://www.linkedin.com/in/max-zominy-85ba92310/)